Is Buying Property in Mexico a Good Investment?

 The real estate market remains hot, and this is true whether you're interested in purchasing Mexico property on the Riviera Maya (including hotspots like Playa del Carmen, Tulum, or Cancun) or in quieter areas located in other parts of the Yucatan Peninsula like Puerto Aventuras or others.
 Indeed, Quintana Roo real estate holds real promise - not just now, but into the future as well.

 However, determining whether or not you can make a successful real estate investment in Mexico will first require you to weigh several key factors before diving in.

-First you'll want to make a decision as to whether or not you're interested in living in Mexico full time, part time, or if your main concern is an arms-length property ownership with a focus on rental income.
+First, you'll want to make a decision as to whether or not you're interested in living in Mexico full-time, or part-time, or if your main concern is arms-length property ownership with a focus on rental income.
 After all, buying a vacation home in Mexico will deliver different levels of profit depending on how often you use it, and whether or not you're comfortable renting it out to others.

 Anyone interested in calculating the profitability of Mexico real estate will also have to look at a number of other factors to determine your return on investment (ROI), such as:

 - The strength of the Mexican peso versus the Canadian or U.S. dollar at the time of purchase (update September 2023: it is very strong)